 Barnard application procedures

 1. Fill out an Intent to Study Abroad Form by logging onto myBarnard under Academics, then navigating to the Study Abroad section on the right-hand menu.
 We strongly advise students who have any thought that they might study abroad to submit the form, since it is completely non-binding and does not obligate you in any way.
-For students considering going abroad in Spring 2020, the deadline to submit the Intent Form is October 1, 2019.

 Study Abroad Program or University Procedures